 X-rays should be taken in cases if significant damage to your oral health.
 Before receiving an x-ray, an evaluation and intake will be assessed by your dentist to help diagnose any of the issues you’re having with your teeth.
 If there has been a recent trauma that’s occurred, then your dentist may require you to have an x-ray to see the full extent of the damage.
 Once those x-rays are scanned and assessed by your dentist, they’ll be able to further assess the situation and help prescribe treatment for your teeth.

 Need a dental x-ray?
-Contact Alan Brunelli at Sabal Dental in Rockdale, TX.
-Dr. O’Malley specializes in caring for people’s teeth using the latest technology behind him, and with his group of dentists and practitioners, they’ll be able to help you assess what’s wrong with your teeth, diagnose it, and help you get back up on your feet.
+Contact us at Sabal Dental in Rockdale, TX.
+We specialize in caring for people’s teeth using the latest technology, and with our group of dentists and practitioners, they’ll be able to help you assess what’s wrong with your teeth, diagnose it, and help you get back up on your feet.
 Call them and ask about their x-ray procedures by scheduling an appointment today.